Bitbucket integration

 Setup

-Once you have confirmed this page, you will be redirected to a specific port on localhost
+Once confirmed, you will be redirected to a specific port on localhost, where SmartGit is waiting to intercept a one-time authorization code.

-, where SmartGit is waiting to intercept a one-time authorization code.
-The code will be used to create an application access token which will be used to populate the
+The code will be used to create an application access token which will be used to populate the Token field.

-Once you have authorized SmartGit, it will show up in your GitHub Settings, section OAuth.
-If you need to rerun through the Authorization process outlined above, you have to Revoke access there first and start over.
+If you need to rerun through the Authorization process outlined above, you have to Revoke access to the SmartGit application and start over.

 Setup using App Password (only basic repository access)